blissful-void/AtR-Practices/README.md

 - Contemplation on the ‘Where’ of phenomena
 - "This moment ceases as it arises, is this moment arising or ceasing?”
 - "30 years of practice and 23 years of kitchen life is like a passing thought.
 How heavy is this thought?
 The whereabouts of this thought?
 Taste the nature of this thought.
 It never truly arises." - John Tan, 2013
+- “Appreciate the vivid, lurid scenery in non-dual and ask, Where is this scenery?” – John Tan, 2016

 # Stage 7: Presence is Spontaneously Perfected <a name="stage7"></a>